Catalaphyllia: Description

 This coral has very large, visible polyps.
 They develop on a large, branching corallite skeleton, each polyp sporting unusually large, long tendrils, and a large, fleshy oral disc.
 It can come in several colours: fluorescent green, lime green, and brown.

 Catalaphyllia can reproduce sexually, but also asexually by budding new branches that drop off to form satellite colonies.

 Like most photosynthetic coral, this species hosts zooxanthellae, dinoflagellates that convert sunlight into sugar for energy.
 Like a subset of other corals, it also has a "mouth" that it uses to ingest bits of other food gathered by its large tendrils.
 The behavior and adaptation are similar to those of sea anemones.

 Distribution

-This coral commonly lives on reefs in the western and central Pacific Ocean, as well as occasionally in the eastern Indian Ocean.
-Its range extends as far north as Japan, and south to northern Australia.
+This coral is commonly found on reefs in the western and central Pacific Ocean, as well as occasionally in the eastern Indian Ocean.
+Its range is said to extend as far north as Japan, and south to northern Australia.

 It can be present on both the shallow and midwater parts of a reef, and prefers water that is strongly agitated or exposed to significant currents.
 It is commonly seated in sandy areas, rather than directly on rocks.